Press releases 2018

 East London soldier’s photographs capture life behind the lines on the Western Front

-26 February 2018: One hundred years ago between February and April 1918 Battery Quartermaster Sergeant Samuel Pye took a series of photographs of British soldiers that show how life on the Western Front was not always about death and destruction.
+Between February and April 1918 Battery Quartermaster Sergeant Samuel Pye took a series of photographs of British soldiers from XVI Corps undertaking concert parties to boost morale.
+His album shows us that soldiers’ lives on the Western Front were not always about death and destruction and that even amidst the horrors of war they could still have fun.

 Revolver captured by Lawrence of Arabia donated to the National Army Museum